Ignitarium-Renesas/RZV2L_AiLibrary/06_Face_recognition_spoof_detection/README.md

 - Official paper - [Deep Residual Learning for Image Recognition](https://arxiv.org/pdf/1512.03385.pdf)
 - Dataset - [VGGFace2](https://www.robots.ox.ac.uk/~vgg/data/vgg_face2/)
 - In this application ResNet-50 is used for extracting facial features.

-> Note: No transfer learning on custom data was performed for this application.
+- Finetuned the model with 2190 images of 73 classes to get 512 feature embeddings.

 ### Application with image input

-- The user has to create embeddings of people and save them in `exe/face_features.csv`.
+- The user has to create embeddings using `Face_registration` app, and will be saved in `database/face_features.csv`.
 - The facial features of test image (ie, `sample.bmp`) obtained from ResNet-50 are compared with the embeddings of known people by taking euclidean distance.
 The identity is considered to be the person whose name corresponds to the shortest distance.
 - Outputs the recognized person if the distance is less than a threshold value.